MultiSafepay/docs/content/integration/checkouts/payment-link/about-payment-links.md

 ## Payment methods

-All payment methods are supported except Paysafecard, in3, Betaal per Maand, Pay After Delivery, Klarna, and AfterPay.
+All payment methods are supported.

 The payment page displays **all** payment methods activated for the relevant website.
 If&nbsp;you want to display specific payment methods, you need to create a new website profile with only the relevant methods activated.